 You have been referred to an immigration attorney who can handle your case.
 You had the opportunity to meet them and now need to make a decision.
 The questions you should be asking yourself are not only related to whether the attorney can handle the case but whether you want him or her representing you.
 Ask yourself if you feel comfortable communicating with the immigration attorney?
 Has the immigration attorney been responsive to your questions?
 Have they listended to you?
 Have they rushed you to make a decision?
 Are they straight forward?
 Do they understand your goals?
 Do they want to represent you?
 Is your case going to get the attention it needs?
 All these questions will help you make a better decision regarding whom you want to hire.
 The bottom line is that when you hire an immigration attorney you should be comfortable with them and their ability to represent you.

 When hiring an immigration attorney, certainly cost and fees are taken into account.
-However, often many people assume that if the fees are high and the attorneys office is fancy, then their work must be superior.
-Conversely, the presumption often is that if the attorney fees is not that high and the attorney has a modest office, then their work is not as superior.
+However, often many people assume that if the fees are high and the attorney’s office is fancy, then their work must be superior.
+Conversely, the presumption often is that if the attorney’s fees are not that high and the attorney has a modest office, then their work is not as superior.
 This is simply not the case.
-When hiring an immigration attorney, you are NOT looking to hire someone with the best optics but the person that can actually handle the case, is able to communicate with you a in a manner that you understand and are comfortable with, and is very importantly vested in assisting you.
+When hiring an immigration attorney, you are NOT looking to hire someone with the best optics but the person who can actually handle the case, is able to communicate with you in a manner that you understand and are comfortable with, and is very importantly vested in assisting you.
 Do not be shy to ask a lot of questions.
-If you go in for an immigration consultation, check to see if your prospective attorney is also discussing any other forms of relief you may be eligible for.
+If you go in for an immigration consultation, check to see if your prospective attorney is also discussing any other forms of relief of which you may be eligible.
 Be prepared with a list of questions and seek answers prior to any decision making.
 Usually after the initial consultation, you will have an idea about whether this is the attorney you want to hire.
 Finally, client reviews of attorney work (on various forums) can serve as another guide during your decision making process.